leroyjenkin/Terraform-EKS-2025/README.md

 02-ebs-addon-terraform-manifests/

 - Change the AWS region if needed
-- Make sure to have the S3 backend state folder created and DynamoDB file locking table
+- Make sure to have the S3 backend state folder created

 ## Deploy the LB controller
 03-lbc-install-terraform-manifests

 - Change the AWS region if needed
-- Make sure to have the S3 backend state folder created and DynamoDB file locking table
+- Make sure to have the S3 backend state folder created

 ## Deploy the application and the ingress
-03-lbc-install-terraform-manifests
+04-ingress-cpr-terraform-manifests

 - Change the AWS region if needed
-- Make sure to have the S3 backend state folder created and DynamoDB file locking table
+- Make sure to have the S3 backend state folder created

 cleanup after destroy